 Our work is underpinned by state-of-the art facilities for molecular structure determination and biophysical characterisation and cellular imaging, in which we have an active technology development programme.

 The Centre offers postgraduate training in all the research areas mentioned above.
 Currently we have about 30 PhD students and we offer an MRes degree in Molecular Biophysics.
-For more information about our programmes and PhD opportunities please visit Postgraduate study.
+For more information about our programmes and PhD opportunities please visit our School's study page.

 We are a multidisciplinary group of about 160 staff and postgraduate students working in new research space in New Hunt’s House on the Guy’s Campus.
 We bring together expertise in molecular and cell biology, physics, chemistry and maths, and we have strong links with medically oriented research groups at King’s, particularly with the Cardiovascular, Cancer, and Asthma Allergy and Lung Biology Divisions.

 Visit the Randall Postgraduate students' blog and find out what our students are writing about.